togaritogarikun/TeXfiles/README.md

 ### :black_small_square: slide/J_translation/

-In this directory, template files which could be used for the translation of book are included.
+In this directory, template files which could be used for the translation of books are included.

 Please be carefull that the style file, mytexsty_v5.sty, is required to compile the main TeX file, jtrans.tex.